vhoyer/blog/src/posts/line-debugging-on-js-trick.md

 ---
-title: line debugging on JS trick
+title: Line debugging on JS trick
 description: A trick that will help you debug code changing minimally your code
 author: Vinícius Hoyer
 date: 2020-11-18T14:41:42.525Z